 You can obtain medically necessary treatment relating to pregnancy and childbirth by presenting the European Health Insurance Card when you are temporarily staying in another EU or EEA country or in Switzerland.
-Temporary residence usually refers to a stay of less than a year abroad.
+Temporary residence usually refers to a stay of less than six months abroad.

 You may not, however, use the European Health Insurance Card if you are going abroad to have treatment for pregnancy-related problems or to give birth.
 The card must not be used in cases where the reason for travelling abroad is to utilise health services.